 “My friends pointed out Santa’s boots — which I then couldn’t unsee,” Miller told the New York Post.
 She, like many others, never even made the connection until someone else brought it to het attention.

 A class of elementary students started a class project to make a plant pot to take home and wanted to have a plant in it that as easy to take care of, so it was decided to use cactus plants.
 But that decision would come back to haunt the teacher in a few weeks.

-Controversial Target Cookies Prompt Retailer To Make An Offical Statement
+Controversial Target Cookies Prompt Retailer To Make An Official Statement

 After the Santa Dipped Chocolate Sandwich Cookies set went viral for all the wrong reasons, Target released this statement to the TODAY Show:

 What do you think?
 Are these Target cookies too sexy for retail or is it all just a silly controversy from overly sensitive Facebook moms?
 Let us know in the comments.